Assembly of the Union of the Comoros

 The unicameral Assembly of the Union of the Comoros is the country's legislative body.
 It was established in 2004.

 Legislative history

 The Comorian legislative body, Chamber of Deputies, was established in 1961.
-It was reconstituted as National Assembly in July 1975.
+It was reconstituted as the National Assembly in July 1975.
 It was followed by the Federal Assembly, which had 33-43 members before year 2004.
 The name Assembly of the Union was taken into use in 2004.
 Since 2020, it has had 24 members instead of 33.